Selecting a language will automatically trigger the translation of the page content.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-The public prosecutor may declare that your claim is inadmissible because it is not substantiated or because you did not use the form attached to the notice of assessment.
+The Public Prosecutor may declare that your complaint is inadmissible because it is not substantiated or because you did not use the form attached to the notice of fine.

 You can challenge the prosecutor's decision before the president of the correctional court or a judge appointed by the president of the judicial court.
-The decision of the Public Prosecutor specifies the competent judge to consider your appeal.
+The decision of the public prosecutor specifies the judge competent to examine your appeal.

-The public prosecutor may dismiss the case without further action if he considers that there is not enough evidence of the offense, or that it is not wise to proceed to trial.
+The public prosecutor may dismiss the case if he or she believes there is insufficient evidence of the offense, or that it is not appropriate to proceed to trial.

 Legal proceedings

-If the public prosecutor considers that the offense is sufficiently established, he or she may decide to bring you before the criminal court.
-The court has jurisdiction over offenses.
-You may be released or sentenced by the court at the end of the trial.
+If the public prosecutor considers that the offense is sufficiently established, he can decide to bring you before the correctional court.
+It is this court that has jurisdiction to try the offenses.
+You may be acquitted or convicted by the court at the end of the trial.

-In the event of conviction, the initial fine shall be increased by 10%.
+In the event of conviction, the initial fine is then increased by 10%.

 FYI